janet-lang/janet/README.md

 Janet can be embedded in a host program very easily.
 The normal build will create a file `build/janet.c`, which is a single C file that contains all the source to Janet.
-This file, along with `src/include/janet.h` and `src/conf/janetconf.h` can be dragged into any C project and compiled into the project.
+This file, along with `src/include/janet.h` and `src/conf/janetconf.h`, can be dragged into any C project and compiled into it.
 Janet should be compiled with `-std=c99` on most compilers, and will need to be linked to the math library, `-lm`, and the dynamic linker, `-ldl`, if one wants to be able to load dynamic modules.
 If there is no need for dynamic modules, add the define